bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

 *vertical* orientation.

-Swimlanes are available for all process kinds and are typically used to visualize organisations, roles, responsibility assignments or systems for process elements or sections of process logic.
+Swimlanes are available for all process kinds and are typically used to visualize organizations, roles, responsibility assignments or systems for process elements or sections of process logic.

 A pool or lane can be widened or narrowed by dragging it's border/edge